Eroica/SpaceCafe/README.md

 You need to create a `spacecafe.conf` configuration file, and a certificate.
 Take a look at the example configuration to see how to configure the server.

-Download or build a JAR file, and then you can run: `java -jar spacecafe-VERSION.jar -c myconfig.conf`
+[Download](https://github.com/Eroica/SpaceCafe/releases) or build the SpaceCafe JAR file, and then you can run: `java -jar spacecafe-VERSION.jar -c myconfig.conf`

 ### Differences to SpaceBean's config